 Table topics I wrote on October 8, 2019 and presented at the local Toastmasters Club Toast of Berkeley.

-A the last meeting at my local ToastMasters Club (Toasts of Berkeley), as Table-Topics-Master I created a list of topics describing common situations and little problems we all have experienced at work.
-Feel free to use them on a meeting at your local Toastmasters Club.
+At the last meeting of my local Toastmasters Club (Toasts of Berkeley), as Table Topics Master, I created a list of topics describing common situations and minor problems we’ve all experienced at work.
+Feel free to use them in a meeting at your local Toastmasters Club.

 Select one of the following topics and describe to the audience how you are going to handle the difficult situation and reach the stated goal.

-• Your boss Scott is allocating the department budget for 2020.
+- Your boss, Scott, is allocating the department’s 2020 budget.
 You believe you need more money to complete your project.
 After two years of hard work and experiments, you don’t have any concrete results to show for a publication yet.
 Talk Scott into financing your project for one more year.

-• For a few months, you have been talking to a few executives at Xyz, Inc. for a high-level position, but you are not yet ready to make a final decision.
-You are having coffee with your boss at Starbucks, when the same people from Xyz, Inc. suddenly appear from nowhere.
+- For a few months, you have been speaking with a few executives at Xyz, Inc. about a high-level position, but you are not yet ready to make a final decision.
+You are having coffee with your boss at Starbucks when the same people from Xyz, Inc. suddenly appear from nowhere.
 Take control of the conversation to make sure they don’t spill the beans.

-• You love pets, but you believe it is better to keep some distance between humans and pets.
-Brian, your senior college sitting next to you, is a true dog lover.
-Lately he has been taking his dog Stinky to the office.
-Stinky is an adorable dog but has a terrible, terrible smell.
+- You love pets, but you believe it is better to keep some distance between humans and pets.
+Brian, your senior colleague sitting next to you, is a true dog lover.
+Lately, he has been taking his dog, Stinky, to the office.
+Stinky is an adorable dog, but has a terrible, terrible smell.
 Try to convince Brian to leave Stinky at home.

-• Recently you started a diet.
-Your goal is to eat specific kinds of food in precise quantities.
+- Recently, you started a diet.
+Your goal is to eat specific foods in precise quantities.
 Your colleague Mark is clearly not on a diet and will eat anything in reach.
-You noticed that half of your pasta and raw carrots you put in the fridge are gone!
+You noticed that half of the pasta and raw carrots you put in the fridge are gone!
 In a polite but firm way, ask Mark to stop eating your lunch.

-• You share an extra-long desk with Christine.
+- You share an extra-long desk with Christine.
 She works with a lot of papers and books.
-Your side of the desk is gradually invaded by Christine stuff.
-You are now confined with your laptop in the corner with just a few inches of space.
+Your side of the desk is gradually invaded by Christine’s stuff.
+You are now confined to your laptop in the corner with just a few inches of space.
 Talk to Christine.

 Enjoy!